Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirectResultExample.md

-      "LocalId": "1234",                  // Id of plan as specified by submitting organization "Name": "ProviderA",                // Name of the healthplan "MemberId": "1234"                  // Id of Member as specified by the Healthplan }
+      "LocalId": "1234",                  // Id of plan as specified by submitting organization "Name": "ProviderA",                // Name of the healthplan "MemberId": "1234"                  // Id of Member as specified by the Healthplan },
+    "Cpt" : {
+      "Code" : "92250",
+      "Description" : "Fundus photography with interpretation and report" }
   }